mewza/freedom_pool/README.md

 v1.4: Optimized (removed multimap bottlebneck), proper implementation of configurable memory alignment,
       default: 64, stable as a rock I actively use it in my huge multimedia project, with no troubles.

-This is probably the most efficient block-pool memory management system you can find.
-I tried many before coming up with my own, which turned out to be already 6 months in existence, well brilliant minds think alike!
+This is probably the most efficient static or dynamic allocated block-pool memory management system you can find.
+I've gone over at least 5 or 10, tried many before coming up with my own in the end, becuase of bugs and failures of other people's.

-I don't recommend rpmalloc, tlsf, many tlsf clones.
-I have tried , and had too many problems and crashes.

-I am in fact using freedom_pool in my multimedia rich project that I am working on which utilizes heave use of OpenGL, audio, DSP, it works great no strange crashes.
+I am using freedom_pool in my multimedia rich project (which has hundreds of .cpp and .h files in the project) I am working on which utilizes heave use of OpenGL, Audio DSP on iOS and I have MacCatalyst version which works solid with no strange crashes.

-This code is partially based off this block allocator concept, despite independently coming up with the idea 6 months later, this author gets the credits for being first:
+This code is in partially based off block allocator concept, despite independently coming up with the idea 6 months later, this author gets the credits for being first:

        https://www.codeproject.com/Articles/1180070/Simple-Variable-Size-Memory-Block-Allocator